 Use a hands-free leash and a harness or collar that won't choke your dog while running.

-Right Gear
+Right Gea

 Gradually build up your dog's endurance by starting with short distances and mixing jogging with walking.